slevithan/regex/README.md

 `regex` was partly inspired by [XRegExp](https://github.com/slevithan/xregexp)'s `.tag` and [regexp-make-js](https://github.com/mikesamuel/regexp-make-js).

-Crafted by Steven Levithan with ❤︎ for regular expressions and their enthusiasts.<br>
+Crafted by Steven Levithan with love for regular expressions and their enthusiasts.<br>
 MIT License.